jeffjohnson9046/unit-test-demo/README.md

 # Conventions for Creating Tests
 Surefire and Failsafe rely on easy-to-remember conventions:

-* When creating a **unit test**, the class name should end in `Test`
+* When creating a **unit test**, the class name should have `Test` somewhere in the name
-  * e.g. `MyServiceTest.java` or `MyControllerTest.java`
+  * e.g. `MyServiceTest.java` or `MyControllerTest.java` or `MyBusinessLogicTestCase.java`
+  * Typically the word `Test` is at the end of the class name
 * When creating an **integration test**, the class name should end in `IT`
   * e.g. `MyDatabaseIT.java` or `MyControllerIT.java`

 The conventions cited above are from the Surefire and Failsafe documentation.
 These conventions can be overridden by configuring the plugin in the `pom.xml`.
 Instructions for configuring Surefire can be found [here](https://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html) and instructions for Failsafe can be found [here](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html).

 # Usage
-This project is really geared to exercise the unit and integration tests associated with the `MathApplication` and `CalculatorService` classess/implementations.
+This project is really geared to generating reports from the Maven plugins included in this project.
+Some of the `MathApplication` and `CalculatorService` classess/implementation methods are coverd by unit tests.
+The unit/integration tests are the thing here - not some sort of running program.
 There's no entry point per se, so building and running the `.jar` won't do very much.

 ## Running the Tests
 To have Maven run the unit and/or integration tests, use one of the following commands: